4A Area: Canton captures 50-46 win over Chapel Hill

 Canton (29-9) advances to the regional quarterfinals to meet Kaufman next week.
 Chapel Hill concludes its season at 20-10.

-"I am so proud of the resilience of effort of my team," said Canton coach Justin Burk, who celebrated the win with hhis wife Haley and 3-month-old daughter Piper.
-"I told our team Chapel Hill was a fast and aggressive team.
-We knew they would make a run and our guys played through it."
+“I am so proud of the resilience and effort of my team,” said Canton coach Justin Burk, who celebrated the win with his wife Haley and 3-month-old daughter Piper.
+“I told our team Chapel Hill was a fast and aggressive team.
+We knew they would make a run and our guys played through it.”

-Although Canton was never behind but Chapel Hill made it a game of it with a gutsy rally to pull within three on two occasions including a 46-43 on a putback by Demetrius Brisbon with 50.1 seconds showing and 49-46 on a 3-pointer with 19.9 seconds on the clock.
+Although Canton was never behind Chapel Hill made it a game of it with a gutsy rally to pull within three on two occasions including a 46-43 on a putback by Demetrius Brisbon with 50.1 seconds showing and 49-46 on a 3-pointer from Berry with 19.9 seconds on the clock.

-After the Eagles missed a layup, the Bulldogs' Cameron Kelley rebounded with 11.2 seconds showing.
-Chapel Hill advanced the ball to the frontcourt and CH coach AJ Johnson called timeout.
+After the Eagles missed a breakaway layup, the Bulldogs’ Cameron Kelley rebounded with 11.2 seconds showing.
+Chapel Hill advanced the ball to the frontcourt and CH coach AJ Johnson called timeout at 8 seconds.

-Tyson Berry got a good look from downtown, but the basketball hit the rim and bounded high and hit the cord to give Canton the ball with 3 seconds on the clock.
+Berry got a good look from downtown, but the basketball hit the rim and bounded high, while hitting the cord above the backboard to give Canton the ball with 3 seconds on the clock.

 Kam Shaw was fouled and the junior hit the second of his free throws to clinch the victory.